ArtemLavr/Test/README.md

 We take [zup], and for each one we create: [zupNumber] [zupFirst] [zupCandle]

-The loops are created from each  ['x'] where there is a ['zup'] to the end of the dataset and the check:
+The loops are created from each  ['x'] where there is a ['zup'] to the end of the dataset and then check:

-[zupNumber] The number of candles that crosed the level
+[zupNumber] The number of candles that crossed the level

 [zupCandle] The ['x'] of the first candle that crossed the level (As you created before: df['high'][x] > df['res'][x-1] and df['high'][x-1] < df['res'][x-1])